DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

  node ./trafficByApiSummarizer.js -n -o my-org-name
 ```

-When used without the -S option, a .csv file is emitted, and no Google sheet is created.
-The .csv file includes the raw "per API proxy" data.
+When you invoke the program without the -S option, a .csv file is emitted, and
+no Google sheets document is created.
+The .csv file includes the raw "per API
+proxy" data.
 It does not include a rollup of "per environment".
+Again, this
+can take a long time to run.

-## Example 3
+## Example 4

-Generate a .csv file that summarizes the traffic volume data for the prior year (-P), currently 2017, for an Edge organization.
+Generate a .csv file that summarizes the traffic volume data for the prior year (-P) for an Edge organization.

 ```
  node ./trafficByApiSummarizer.js -n -o my-org-name -P
 ```

-## Example 4
+## Example 5

 Generate a google sheet that summarizes the traffic volume data for the prior month, for an organization.